codeslp/ml_funcs/README.md

 While designing neural networks, especially fully connected layers or when visualizing certain types of data, you may need to transpose weight matrices or the input matrix itself to match the required shape for matrix multiplication.

-For example, if you have an input vector x of shape (m, 1) and weight matrix W of shape (n, m), then before you perform the dot product, you might need to transpose W to make it of shape (m, n).
+For example, if you have an input vector x of shape (m, 1) and weight matrix W of shape (n, m), then before you perform the dot product (an operation performed by each artificial neuron in the network), you might need to transpose W to make it of shape (m, n).

 ```python
 from ml_functions import transpose2d